Edchja/cheat-sheet/linux/tools.md

 git clone https://github.com/sherlock-project/sherlock.git
 ```

-After that change the working directory to sherlock:
+After that, change the working directory to sherlock:

 ```bash
 cd sherlock
 ```

-:bulb: You may need to install `python3` and `pip` first, before you install the necessary requirements:
+:bulb: You may need to install `python3` and `pip` first, before you can install the necessary requirements:

 Update your system: